Collaboration &

 Development

-Our collaborative partnership with the University Paris Citè brings together leading researchers in the field of infant neuroscience and kinesiology, award-winning product designers and leading neonatal and pediatric physical therapy specialists.
+Our collaborative partnerships with universities and hospitals bring together leading researchers in the field of infant neuroscience and kinesiology, award-winning product designers and leading neonatal and pediatric physical therapy specialists.

 Developing Joey